n3m351d4/TXS0108E/README.md

 that an external resistor is not needed.
 While this device is designed for open-drain applications, the device can also translate push-pull CMOS logic outputs

+To ensure the Hi-Z state during power-up or powerdown periods, tie OE to GND through a pull-down resistor.
+The minimum value of the resistor is determined by the current-sourcing capability of the driver.

 Right description:
 http://we.easyelectronics.ru/Shematech/soglasovanie-logicheskih-urovney-5v-i-33v-ustroystv.html